PierreLeBlond/AroundTheWorld_DEV/content/article/about.md

 ### Who are you ?

-Pierre, 23 years old, French, just got my master degree.
+Pierre, 23 years old, French.

 ### And why interviewing yourself, which is kind of odd ?